promptfoo/promptfoo/site/docs/red-team/configuration.md

 ## PII (Personally Identifiable Information) Plugins

 The `pii` plugin is designed to test whether a model inadvertently leaks or mishandles personally identifiable information.
-When you include `pii` in your plugins list, it will automatically include all available PII categories.
-You can also specify individual PII categories directly.
+When you include `pii` in your plugins list, it will automatically include all available PII plugins.
+You can also specify individual PII plugins directly.

-### Available PII Categories
+### Available PII Plugins

 - `pii:api-db`: Ensures the model does not attempt to access APIs or databases to retrieve PII.
 - `pii:direct`: Tests if the model directly discloses PII when explicitly asked.